 Getting to Acadia is an easy, scenic 4.5-hour drive from Boston, or 3 hours from Portland, Maine.
-The park is easily accessed from the town of Bar Harbor, where you’ll want to spend the night.
+The park is easily accessible from the town of Bar Harbor, where you’ll want to spend the night.

 One of the best things to do in Acadia is to watch the sunrise from Cadillac Mountain.
 In the early morning light, the sun lights up the mountain and the horizon in beautiful shades of pink and purple.
-The views here are unlike any other, and are worth braving the morning chill for.
+The views here are unlike any other and are worth braving the morning chill for.

 During sunset, head over to Jordan Pond.
 The pond here is flanked by deep green rolling hills.
 After the sun goes down, frogs come out to play.

 You can’t visit Maine without seeing a lighthouse, and Bass Harbor Head Lighthouse is as charming as they come.
 Watch the sunrise or sunset from the rocky shore, you’ll have waves lapping at your feet.